Chartered Engineer (CEng) professional registration - what happens next and the outcome/decision.

 Your interview can be held at various locations worldwide.
 If you have special requirements, please let us know so that appropriate arrangements can be made.

-Successful applicants for CEng will receive a letter to confirm the decision together with notification of Engineering Council fees which are collected by the IET on behalf of the Engineering Council.
+Successful applicants for CEng will receive a letter to confirm the decision, together with notification of Engineering Council fees which are collected by the IET on behalf of the Engineering Council.
 Once we have received your payment, which should be within three months, your details will be submitted to the Engineering Council for registration as a CEng.
 You will receive a certificate from the IET confirming your CEng registration and date registered.
 Your registration number will be sent to you by the Engineering Council once the registration process is complete.
 Only upon receipt of your registration number will you be entitled to use the designatory letters CEng.
 Details of Members can be found by visiting the Newly registered Members page.

 Should your application be unsuccessful you will receive a letter advising you about the additional experience or knowledge required.
 You will also be referred to a professional registration advisor who will be able to provide you with guidance and support.
 In some cases a different registration category may be recommended.